google/webcrypto.dart/doc/design-rationale.md

 ------------------

  * Cryptography is not simple, and should not be simplified.
- * The API should be platform indenpendent.
+ * The API should be platform independent.
  * Cryptographic APIs should be asynchronous.
  * Avoid establishing abstractions that don't fit.
  * Expose reasonably typed APIs.